 Attaching via an adjustable collar, these bat wings will give any cat the look of Count Dracula.
 Perfect for a black or tuxedo cat, but fun for fur babies of any color.

 Ever wondered if there was something just a little bit evil about your cat?
 If you have.
 This could be the costume for you!
-The cape ties around the neck like a bandana.
+The cape ties around the neck like a bandana and are absolutely adorable.
 The cap is attached to a band which you can secure under the jaw.

 Is your cat fond of cheeseburgers and posting on Twitter in the middle of the night?
 Well, how about showing their inner Trump?
 The tie attaches around the neck with a collar while a band of elastic will keep the Catmander in Chief’s wig on straight.